Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 - [ ] explanation re use of /static folder

-- [ ] alternative TUI element for MultiLineEdit only
+- [ ] time data for conversions?

-- [ ] "in progress" mark?

 - [ ] RealtimeOutput is not scrolling

 - [ ] upload a deployable zip version (using pyinstaller)

-- [ ] A "PySimpleGUI" version:
+- [ ] A "PySimpleGUI" version?

-There are npyscreen problems with win_npcurses(?):
+There are some npyscreen problems:
-- non-ASCII characters cannot be entered via keyboard
+- non-ASCII characters cannot be entered via keyboard (self._last_get_ch_was_unicode always returns false for non-ascii, had to be overriden)
 - user cannot reach button helps (F1 does not work with active buttons, only w/ forms)
-- MultiLineEdit softwrap does not work.